Prerequisites

 Get a short-lived registry token (you’ll paste this as the Docker password in the next step):3) Create the Kubernetes image-pull secret

-Create a pull secret in the namespace where you’ll install the chart (use-n <namespace>
+Create a pull secret in the namespace where you’ll install the chart (use-n <namespace> if needed):

 Tip: If you’re deploying into a non-default namespace, create the secret in that same namespace or mark it as imagePullSecrets in your ServiceAccount.